-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Describe the benefits and functions of databases and their applications;

-2. Design a database using key relational database model concepts;

-3. Develop and apply ER and EER diagrams;

-4. Implement a relational database with multiple tables using a relational DBMS;

-5. Apply query languages and manage a database using SQL; and

-6. Normalise relations in a relational database system.

-Class Contact:This unit will have ninety (90) contact hours per semester including face-to-face facilitated sessions and online activities over a 15-week semester.

-Required Reading: D'orazio, R & Happel; G (1996) Practical Data Modelling for Database Design John Wiley & Sons.
-Churcher, C. (2012) Beginning Database

-Design, From Novice to Professional Apress
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.
+Describe the benefits and functions of databases and their applications; 2.
+Design a database using key relational database model concepts; 3.
+Develop and apply ER and EER diagrams; 4.
+Implement a relational database with multiple tables using a relational DBMS; 5.
+Apply query languages and manage a database using SQL; and 6.
+Normalise relations in a relational database system.
+Class Contact: This unit will have ninety (90) contact hours per semester including face-to-face facilitated sessions and online activities over a 15-week semester.
+Required Reading: A comprehensive set of Unit Notes in electronic format will be available through the VU Collaborate.Churcher, Clare (2012) 2nd Edition Beginning Database Design Apress